-5. Badges, arm, lettered "Royal Marine Commando" embroidered in red on a blue background are to be worn on khaki battledress by ranks drafted to a Commando Formation or Unit, and Instructors at the Commando School R.M.
+5. Badges, arm, lettered "Royal Mar Commando" embroidered in red on a blue background are to be worn on khaki battledress by ranks drafted to a Commando Formation or Unit, and Instructors at Bickleigh Camp.

 The Commando Formation Sign (embroidered red dagger on a blue background) is to be worn by all ranks on the posted strength of a Commando Formation or Unit, below the arm badge "Royal Marines Commando."